 Use the Big Dipper to find the Little Dipper

-The Big Dipper – also called the Plough – is easy.
+The Big Dipper – also called the Plough – is easy to spot.
 You’ll find it high in the north on April evenings.
 Notice it has two parts: a handle and a bowl.
-The two outer stars in the Big Dipper’s bowl are sometimes called the pointers.
+Also, the two outer stars in the Big Dipper’s bowl are sometimes called the pointers.
 They point toward Polaris, the North Star.
 Polaris is at the end of the Little Dipper’s handle.

 Many people say they can spot the Big Dipper easily, but not the Little Dipper.
 The Little Dipper’s stars are fainter, and its dipper pattern is less dipper-like than its larger neighbor.
 The best way to find the Little Dipper is to use the Big Dipper as a guide.